 Cruise Lines may be found liable for accidents suffered by their passengers while participating in any of the following on shore activities, if the event was scheduled by the ship:

-8. Off road excursions on bicycles, motor bikes, 4X4 vehicles like
+1. Diving 2.
+Surfing 3.
+Boating 4.
+Parasailing 5.
+Jet Skiing 6.
+Hiking 7.
+ZIP Lining 8.
+Off road excursions on bicycles, motor bikes, 4X4 vehicles like Jeeps, etc.

 If you or a close relative suffered an injury while on a cruise, we urge to contact a law firm with experience handling cruise ship injury cases.
 Please note that these cases are usually governed by the conditions established in the ticket, which often establish a term of six months to give written notice of the claim and of one year from the date of sail to file suit against the company.
-The Cruise Lines Injury Attorneys of Greenberg, Stone & Urbano, P.A. have handled many such cases over the years and can help you obtain the compensation you may be entitled to.
+The Cruise Lines Injury Attorneys of Greenberg Stone and Urbano have handled many such cases over the years and can help you obtain the compensation you may be entitled to.
 Please visit our website to learn more about our firm and contact us today.